 Supervisor observation and correction of unsafe habits.

-Video analytics detect running, unsafe speed, or unauthorized entry into machine zones.
-Forklift “near-miss” events are flagged, allowing teams to review and intervene before an incident escalates.
-Continuous monitoring creates accountability, making it harder for unsafe habits to slip through the cracks.
+Video AI can detect running, unsafe speeds, or unauthorized entry into machine zones.
+Events like vehicles failing to stop at intersections are flagged, allowing teams to review and intervene before an incident escalates.
+This monitoring creates accountability, making it harder for unsafe habits to slip through the cracks.

 5. Poor Equipment Maintenance and Inspection